-Significantly different than conventional agriculture, organic food production is one of the fastest growing segments of agriculture, with retail sales increasing by 20 percent annually since 1991.
+Significantly different than conventional agriculture, organic food production is one of the fastest growing segments of agriculture, with retail sales increasing by 5 to 25 percent annually since 1991.
 In many ways, Washington State has been a leader in this burgeoning new industry.
 This revolutionary new major is the first of its kind to be offered in the United States.
 Students in this major take a diverse array of courses in the natural, environmental, economic and social sciences, as well as a number of courses focused on organic production practices.

 Students have the opportunity to tailor their program of study to specific areas of emphasis, such as:

 - crop production, food science